Jump to section

 There are a few known causes of dogs acquiring reovirus.
 Causes include:

-There are several differential diagnoses to this illness, and the veterinarian will need to perform several tests to see what the precise diagnosis is.
+There are several differential diagnoses to this illness, and the veterinarian will need to perform a number of tests to determine what the precise diagnosis is.
 The veterinarian will perform a complete blood count, urinalysis and biochemistry profile.
 This is all in addition to the physical examination and a review of the dog’s symptoms with the veterinarian.
-The veterinarian may also test the dog’s feces and a serum antibody response test.
+The veterinarian may also test the dog’s feces and perform a serum antibody response test.
 He may also conduct virus isolation and a histopathology to differentiate this virus from others, such as canine viral enteritis, infectious tracheobronchitis, and other similar disorders.

 There is no vaccine to prevent reovirus; however, scientists are currently developing an effective vaccine.
-Medications are usually not given for this virus.
+Medications are usually not given for this virus and it is treated with supportive care while the dog's immune system mounts a defence.
 Hydration and plenty of rest are the only form of treatment recommended at this time.
-If there are accompanying complications that can be improved with medication, such as conjunctivitis, your veterinarian will treat accordingly in order to obtain a better health condition for your pet.
+If there are accompanying complications that can be improved with medication, such as conjunctivitis due to a secondary bacterial infection, your veterinarian will treat accordingly with antibiotics in order to obtain a better health condition for your pet.
 This will also aid in a quicker recovery.

-Your veterinarian will give you a management plan to help your dog finish recovering at home.
+Your veterinarian will give you a management plan to help your dog recover at home if stable enough to do so.
 It is important to keep your dog away from other animals, as this virus is contagious.
 To be cautious, you should isolate your dog until he gets will again.
 Your physician may recommend keeping your companion away from small children or infants, as it could be contagious to them as well.
-Once he gets plenty of fluids and gets rest, he should recover from this virus.
-It is important to keep an eye on him for any other symptoms or, if his condition worsens, contact your veterinarian with questions or concerns.
+Once he gets plenty of fluids and gets rest, he should recover fully from this virus.
+It is important to keep an eye on him for any other symptoms or, if his condition worsens, contact your veterinarian with any questions or concerns.

 Intestinal Virus (Reovirus) Average Cost